Limits and Security of Free-Space Quantum Communications: Bounds for free-space quantum communications

+It is important to note that the number of photons in the natural background $\bar{n}_{B}$\ may be higher than that expected from Eq.~(\ref{downT}), as a consequence of the presence of bright sources of light within the field of view of the receiving telescope.
+Our formalism accounts for such deviations, even though we consider Eq.~(\ref{downT}) in our numerical simulations.
+In general, all the (detected) photons coming from the outside channel must be ascribed to Eve in the worst-case scenario, even though this is a over-pessimistic assumption due to the line-of-sight configuration in free-space communication.
+However, such an assumption must be made because Eve might inject and hide her photons in the background.

+Besides the natural background, excess photons $\bar{n}_{\text{ex}}$\ may be created by imperfections in the receiver setup (e.g., due to electronic noise and other errors), so that the receiver sees a total of $\bar{n} =\eta_{\text{eff}}\bar{n}_{B}+\bar{n}_{\text{ex}}$ thermal photons.
+Thus, assuming that $\bar{n}_{T}$ mean photons are generated at the transmitter and $\tau$ is the overall instantaneous transmissivity of the channel, the receiver's detector gets $\bar{n}_{R}=\tau\bar{n}_{T}+\bar{n}$ mean photons (per mode).
+See Fig.~\ref{detectorPIC}.

-The free-space process in Fig.~\ref{detectorPIC} can be described by an overall thermal-loss channel $\mathcal{E}_{\tau,\bar{n}}$ with instantaneous transmissivity $\tau$ and total thermal noise $\bar{n}$.
-This channel is equivalent to a beam-splitter mixing the signal mode with a thermal mode with $\bar{n}_{e}:=\bar{n}(1-\tau)^{-1}$ mean photons.
-In the worst-case scenario, an eavesdropper controls all the noise and collects all the photons leaked from the other output of the beam-splitter.
-When we account for the centroid wandering, we adopt the distribution $P_{0}(\tau)$ for the transmissivity $\tau$\ but we keep the thermal noise $\bar{n}$ as a constant.
-The latter is in fact independent from the fading process (or can be maximized over it).
-For this reason, on average the free-space link can be represented by the channel ensemble $\mathcal{E}=\{P_{0}(\tau),\mathcal{E}_{\tau,\bar{n}}\}$.
+The free-space process in Fig.~\ref{detectorPIC} can be described by an overall thermal-loss channel $\mathcal{E}_{\tau,\bar{n}}$ with instantaneous transmissivity $\tau$ and output thermal noise $\bar{n}$.
+This channel is equivalent to a beam-splitter mixing the signal mode with an input thermal mode with $\bar{n}_{e}:=\bar{n}(1-\tau)^{-1}$ mean photons.
+In the worst-case scenario, Eve controls all the input noise and collects all the photons that are leaked from the other output of the beam-splitter (which means that she collects photons leaking from both the channel and the receiver setup).

+In order to account for the centroid wandering, we adopt the distribution $P_{0}(\tau)$ for the transmissivity $\tau$\ while keeping the output thermal noise $\bar{n}$ as a constant.
+The latter is in fact composed of a fraction $\bar{n}_{B}$ which is independent from the fading process, while the other contribution $\bar{n}_{\text{ex}}$ can always be assumed to be optimized over such a process (see discussion in Appendix~\ref{APP_subsection_Thermal} for more details).
+For this reason, the free-space fading channel can be represented by the ensemble $\mathcal{E}=\{P_{0}(\tau),\mathcal{E}_{\tau ,\bar{n}}\}$.